 How Do You Build a Customer-Centric Business Model?

 So how do you create a customer-centric business?
 If you already own a business, how do you incorporate customer centricity?

 Those numbers really resonated with you.
 You’ve realized that you’re missing out on loyal customers and more revenue by not following a client-centric approach.

 You’re ready to begin prioritizing building customer centricity in your own company, but you’re not sure where to start.

 Here are some customer-centric strategies your company can follow today:

 Customer marketing is not your average type of marketing.

-You should use customer marketing from the moment your customer buys something from you (post-purchase phase) all the way to the end of the journey.
+You should use customer-centric marketing from the moment your customer buys something from you (post-purchase phase) all the way to the end of the journey.

 The pillars of this marketing approach are advocacy, expansion, retention, and adoption.